 Health Cluster

-The Health Cluster, with a budget of €7.7 billion for the period 2021-2027, aims to promote health, healthy lifestyle and well-being of all ages, diagnose, treat and cure disease, improve healthcare systems to become resilient, cost-effective and sustainable.
+The Health Cluster, with a budget of €7.7 billion for the period 2021-2027, aims to promote health, healthy lifestyle and well-being of all ages, to diagnose, treat and cure disease, improve healthcare systems to become resilient, cost-effective and sustainable.

 • Staying healthy in a rapidly changing society